omkarcloud/google-maps-scraper/advanced.md

 - Asynchronous scraping, allowing for data scraping in the background.
 - Caching results so you can pick up where you left off in case of interruption.

 The scraper leverages the Botasaurus Web Scraping Framework, which simplifies the implementation of these features.
-We encourage you to:

-1. Read the code in `TODO.py` to appreciate how beautifully these features have been implemented.
-2. Learn about the Botasaurus Framework to save countless hours in your career as a web scraper, [here](https://github.com/omkarcloud/botasaurus).
+We encourage you to learn about the Botasaurus Framework to save countless hours in your career as a web scraper, [here](https://github.com/omkarcloud/botasaurus).

 <p align="center">
   <a href="https://github.com/omkarcloud/botasaurus">